iamguid/ngx-mf/README.md

 ## Restrictions

-* You can't put objects like Date to your model, because it doesn't work correctly and type would be incorrect, but if you need it you can workaround it with `Replace`

 * You cant use array syntax with `FormControlState`, but in other syntax (with constructor and FormBuilder) it works